Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Current Gaps and Future Work

-Beyond misclassifications, queer users may also reject the premise that systems should categorize them at all.
-Critical refusal, or opting out of being measured, labeled, or represented in normative ways, is a vital queer methodological position that current NLP systems leave little room for \citep{abramovich-ma-2024-evaluating-refusal}.
-Refusal is not simply a rejection of inclusion, but a rejection of the frameworks that inclusion often demands: that identities be stable, categorizable, and intelligible to institutions \cite{costanza2020design, crawford2021atlas}.
 In practice, this could include actions such as declining to specify a gender on a form, using intentionally ambiguous language online, resisting classification through irony, camp, or coded speech, or, among NLP researchers, refusing to use harmful categorization in research~\citep{gautam-etal-2024-stop}.
 These modes of resistance challenge NLP systems that depend on fixed typologies and clear labels, exposing a gap between what queer people want from NLP technologies and what those technologies are designed to do.
 However, refusal is difficult to publish about in NLP, as it definitionally resists detection, annotation, and evaluation.
-As a result, queer refusal is rendered technically irrelevant even as it remains politically essential.
+As a result, queer refusal is rendered technically invisible even as it remains politically relevant.